phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 ## ToDo

 - Tests
-    - Add JSON helpers (research for something that will play with AssertJ nicely) and add JSON serialization tests
+    - Add JSON helpers (research for something that will play with AssertJ nicely) and add JSON serialization tests (including resource integration test)
-    - Add Mockito if needed and mention in below
-    - Add missing integration test for the resource
 - Various
     - Check if we use record classes correctly and where it can also be used
     - Spell-check the `README.md`
 - GitHub
     - Create "Phoenix Games" organization
-    - Create private repository `platform-team-backend-developer-trial-task`
+    - Create public repository `platform-team-backend-developer-trial-task`
     - Add GitHub repository as additional remote, GitLab should stay the `origin`
     - Setup CI to run tests on each commit
     - Prohibit forks and pushes (so candidates will not be able to see each-other work)